dgrtwo/dgrtwo.github.com/_posts/2018-05-10-scientific-debt.md

 **Engineer:** Our inconsistent naming conventions are technical debt: they make it harder for new developers to learn the system.

 **CTO:** I've been looking for ways to reduce our onboarding time!
-Great idea, let me know when it's implemented.
+Great idea, let me know what you need to fix it.

 -----